 HOW TO STORE FUDGE

-Fudge is best stored at room temperature in an airtight container.
+Fudge is best stored at ROOM TEMPERATURE in an airtight container (any food storage container - with a good lid! - will do).
 We strongly suggest immediately upon receiving your treats, transfer to an airtight container.
 This will preserve freshness the longest, as it will prevent it from drying out.

 *Baker’s Tip* Line the bottom of your container with wax or parchment paper to cut down on any mess.